 - In a medium saucepan, heat the olive oil over medium-high heat.

-- Add the onions and cook, stirring, until they are soft and slightly caramelized, about four minutes.
+- Add the onions and cook, stirring, until they are soft and slightly caramelized, about 4 minutes.

-- Add the garlic to the pan and saute for one minute.
+- Add the garlic to the pan and sauté for 1 minute.

-- Add the chipotle chiles and cook, stirring continuously, for one minute.
+- Add the chipotle chiles and cook, stirring continuously, for 1 minute.

-- Add the raspberries and cook until soft, two to three minutes.
+- Add the raspberries and cook until soft, 2 to 3 minutes.

 - Add the vinegar and stir to deglaze the pan.